gpaschalidis/reachingfield/README.md

 ## Testing ReachingField
-To try ReachingField and obtain similar visualizations with above use the following command:
+To try ReachingField and obtain visualizations for all of its building steps use the following command:

 ```bash
 python test_reachingfield.py cup_receptacle_aabb_WC1_Top3frl_apartment_wall_cabinet_01_all_1 --grasp_type "right" --vis

 ```

-All the configurations in replicagrasp dataset are describing as keys to the dictionary inside dset_info.npz.
+Instead of cup_receptacle_aabb_WC1_Top3frl_apartment_wall_cabinet_01_all_1 you can use any key of the dictionary inside the dset_info.npz file.

 ## Citation